-Command / input brats -version:: (When starting BRATS) Display the version information. brats -help : (When starting BRATS) Display basics startup help and a link to the latest version. quit: Quit BRATS. help: Starts the BRATS help terminal which describes all of the available commands and parameters along with a brief summary of their usage. esc: Escape to the command screen from (most) tasks requiring a text based input. -1: Escape to the command screen from (most) tasks requiring a numeric input.
+Command / input brats -version: (When starting BRATS) Display the version information. brats -help : (When starting BRATS) Display basics startup help and a link to the latest version. quit: Quit BRATS. help: Starts the BRATS help terminal which describes all of the available commands and parameters along with a brief summary of their usage. esc: Escape to the command screen from (most) tasks requiring a text based input. -1: Escape to the command screen from (most) tasks requiring a numeric input.
 888: Select all data sets, images, models etc. ls: List the contents of the current directory.
-Can also used where tasks require a text based input e.g. a directory location. shell: Enter shell command prompt mode which allows the use of multi word system commands e.g. mkdir mynewimagesfolder list: Output to the terminal all of the currently loaded datasets. props: Output to terminal the basic properties of a dataset. zoom: Set the zoom level to use when outputting maps etc. shiftimage: Shift the centre of the output image by a give number of pixels in the X and Y direction e.g. for sources not at the pointing centre that require the zoom function to be used.
-NOTE: Currently not applied to the setregions command.
+Can also used where tasks require a text based input e.g. a directory location. shell: Enter shell command prompt mode which allows the use of multi word system commands e.g. mkdir mynewimagesfolder list: Output to the terminal all of the currently loaded datasets. props: Output to terminal the basic properties of a dataset. zoom: Set the zoom level to use when outputting maps etc. shiftimage: Shift the centre of the output image by a give number of pixels in the X and Y direction e.g. for target sources not at the pointing centre. targetname: Rename the target source/region of a given data set.